Contact:

 Stone masonry

-Definition: What is meant by stone masonry
+Definition: What is meant by stone masonry?

 Stone masonry is understood as a masonry construction made of natural stones or artificially manufactured stones (e.g., ashlar stone block), which is erected either without mortar as a dry stone wall or with mortar.
 The load-bearing effect results from the geometric arrangement of the stones in bond, the transfer of loads through bed and head joints, and the load path into the foundation.
 A distinction is made, among others, between rubble masonry, cyclopean masonry, and ashlar masonry.
 The joints can be dry, mortared, or backed with drainage layers.
 Depending on the requirements, air lime, hydraulic lime, or cement mortars (often with trass components) are used as binders.
 Areas of application range from retaining walls in transportation and hydraulic engineering to façade claddings and garden terracing.
 Recognized rules of technology for structural stability, frost protection, drainage, material selection, and building physics apply to planning and execution.
+Material behavior is influenced by bedding planes, anisotropy, water absorption, compressive and shear strength, and by the interaction of face and core layers in multi-leaf walls.

 Construction types, bonds, and joint patterns at a glance

 Stone masonry is executed as dry stone masonry without mortar or as mortared masonry.
 Dry stone walls transmit loads via interlocking stones and open joints, allow water to pass through, and promote biodiversity.
 Mortared versions offer higher compressive strength and a closed joint network; the joint pattern (bed/head joints, struck joints) and stone finishing (rustic split, drafted, pointed, ground) shape the appearance and durability.
 In rubble masonry, irregular stones are laid in courses; cyclopean masonry uses large, polygonal stones with carefully wedged infill; ashlar masonry consists of dressed, rectangular stones with defined joint widths.
 The bonds (alternation of stretchers and headers, through stones) ensure interlock and minimize continuous head joints.
+In multi-leaf constructions, double-faced skins with a suitable core (drainable or grouted depending on purpose) enhance stability and water management when detailed correctly.

 Planning and design: load-bearing behavior, drainage, and frost protection